AI in Cybersecurity: A 2025 Guide to Smarter Threat Detection and Prevention

 2. Can AI stop zero-day attacks?

-4. How does AI detect phishing emails?
+4. How does AI recognize phishing emails?

 Final Thoughts